UG-SEP/UG-SEP/README.md

 </ul>
 <hr>

-- 🔭 I'm in Class 12th.
+- 🔭 I'm currently a Dropper
 - 🌱 I’m Currently working as a Freelancer
 - 🎯 I’m focusing on Competitive Programming & OpenSource.
-- 🥅 2023 Goals: Contribute more to Open Source projects and explore myself.
+- 🥅 2024 Goals: Exploring the world of CP
 - ⚡ Fun fact: I am funny. 😂
 - 📫 How to reach me:></summary><a href="mailto:ujjwalcomputerpro1@gmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="22px"/> </a>
 - ***<details> <summary>*** 🤝  How to connect with me:></summary>